ukparliament/weeknotes.data-search/12/index.md

 The search product team had their first retrospective and planning for sprint 5.
 [Caroline](https://twitter.com/carolinekippler) helped out.
 The team went through the backlog and agreed on the prioritised items.

 To anticipate possible new search features, work has been done to categorise Parliamentary material published on the web by inferring attributes from the huge variety of inconsistently structured URLs.
 The work is generally referred to as search hints.
-[Raphael](https://twitter.com/raphaelleung) has been working on search hints.
-This was set up by Samu and Raphael has been adding regular expression rules to capture currently indexed Parliamentary sites.
+[Raphael](https://twitter.com/raphaelleung) has continued the work initiated by Samu and has been adding regular expression rules to capture currently indexed Parliamentary sites.
 At time of writing there are over 1,000 rules.
 Exclamation mark here.

 Raphael took Dia through search hints.
 Dia was happy and impressed.